wasp-os/wasp-os/README.md

 charges so even at this early stage it is functional as a wearable timepiece.

-WASP includes a robust bootloader based on the Adafruit NRF52 Bootloader.
+Wasp-os includes a robust bootloader based on the Adafruit NRF52 Bootloader.
 It has been extended to make it robust for development on form-factor devices without a reset button, power switch, SWD debugger or UART.
 This allows us to confidently develop on sealed devices relying